Multi-objective Evolutionary Algorithms are Still Good: Maximizing Monotone Approximately Submodular Minus Modular Functions: Maximizing Monotone Approximately Submodular Minus Modular Functions with a Size Constraint

 \begin{definition}[Maximizing Monotone Approximately Submodular Minus Modular Functions with a Size Constraint] Given a non-negative monotone approximately submodular function $g: 2^V \rightarrow \mathbb{R}^+$, a non-negative modular function $c: 2^V \rightarrow \mathbb{R}^+$, and a budget $k$, to find a subset $X\subseteq V$ of size at most $k$ such that

 \end{definition}

-This is a natural extension of the widely studied problem of maximizing monotone approximately submodular functions with a size constraint~\citep{das2018approximate} by considering the cost for each item.
-Note that the objective function $f=g-c$ is non-submodular, because otherwise $g$ is submodular, making a contradiction.
-It is easy to see that $f$ can be non-monotone and take negative values.
-In the following, we will always use $\gamma$ to represent $\gamma(g)$ for short.
+This is a natural extension of the widely studied problem of maximizing monotone approximately submodular functions with a size constraint~\citep{das2018approximate} by considering the cost (modeled by the modular function $c$) for each item.
+Note that the objective function $(g-c)$ is non-submodular in general, because otherwise $g$ is submodular, making a contradiction.
+It is easy to see that $(g-c)$ can be non-monotone and take negative values.